Caleb Taylor (footballer): Loan spells

 On 22 July 2022, Taylor joined EFL League One club Cheltenham Town on a season-long loan deal.
 Taylor made his debut for the Robins on 30 July 2022 coming on as a sub in the 75th minute against Peterborough United in a 3–2 defeat.
+Taylor scored his first goal for the Robins in a 3–2 defeat to Derby County on 14 January 2023, also grabbing an assist.
+It was also on the same day as his 20th birthday.